ephread/ink/inklecate/LanguageServerProtocol/README.md

 A much needed feature.
 It shouldn't be too hard to build a list of suggestions from the compilation results.
 Things to consider:

-1. The completion needs to be available while a project can't build.
+1. the completion needs to be available while a project can't build.
 Maybe keep track of the last successful result?
-2. It can be hard to figure out the context on a project that doesn't build; maybe traversing the partial tree coupled with a few regular expressions ran against the current line would be enough to figure out the context.
+2. it can be hard to figure out the context on a project that doesn't build; maybe traversing the partial tree coupled with a few regular expressions ran against the current line would be enough to figure out the context.
-3. Performance issues, how fast can the server build the project and provide completion as the user types?
+3. performance issues, how fast can the server build the project and provide completion as the user types?
-4. The API for [`textDocument/completion`] seems complex.
+4. the API for [`textDocument/completion`] seems complex.

 [`textDocument/completion`]: https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_completion